 The most important piece of information is the name of the occupant of the house.
-This is the primary piece of data that we can use to identify our ancestor.
-Not only that but every other inhabitant of the household is also listed as well.
+This is the primary piece of data that we can use to identify our ancestors.

 Following on from this we can see the relationship between the head of the house and the rest of the other people listed.

-Firstly, we can identify the gender our ancestor, but also their color or race, their current age, and their marital status.
+Firstly, we can identify the gender of our ancestors, but also their color or race, their current age, and their marital status.

 Then we can learn about their education.
-The two questions under this field asks whether the person questioned is still in school and also what their highest grade of school that they have completed.
+The two questions under this field ask whether the person questioned is still in school and also what their highest grade of school that they have completed.

 Place of Birth

 Another key question in identifying whether the record contains our ancestor asks where our ancestor was born.